Bacon Wrapped Smokies

 STORING tips

-Reheat.
-To reheat unbaked frozen smokies, bake them as usual, adding 10 minutes to the cooking time.
 To reheat leftovers, put them in the oven for 20 minutes at 325°F. For smaller amounts, microwave them for 20 seconds at a time until heated through.

-Bacon Wrapped Little Smokies held together with toothpicks.
+Bacon Wrapped Smokies held together with toothpicks.

 Bacon Wrapped Smokies Recipes

-Just 3 ingredients to make candied Bacon Wrapped Smokies.
+Just 3 ingredients to make candied bacon wrapped smokies.
 They are the ultimate appetizer and always the first to disappear!

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 30 minutes
+Cook: 30 minutes

-Total Time 40 minutes
+Total: 40 minutes

 Ingredients